 Ongoing individualized support through graduation with our partner colleges includes

 Our commitment to students means we are always seeking new ways to reach more students, piloting innovative program models to reach students beyond our six sites through virtual and blended approaches.
-Coaches utilize tools such as texting, video chat, document-sharing and social media to build connections with students and work with them to achieve their goals.
+In the Navigate program, coaches utilize tools such as texting, video chat, document-sharing and social media to build connections with students and work with them to achieve their goals.
 In two states, Minnesota and Oregon, we have piloted a technology-based program in rural communities.

 We are a proud partner organization of CollegePoint, a nationwide initiative with Bloomberg Philanthropies.
 CollegePoint helps students from lower-income families apply to, enroll in and graduate from top-performing colleges.